 What was this? – Video campaign to support bars facing tough times in Corona pandemic

-The Corona virus pandemic has been hard hitting on various industries.
-One of the most badly impacted industries is restaurants and bar.
+The Coronavirus pandemic has been hard-hitting on various industries.
+One of the most badly impacted industries is restaurants and bars.

-Heineken also suffered monetary blow in this pandemic by seeing loss
+Heineken also suffered a monetary blow in this pandemic by seeing a loss

-Heineken’s #BackTheBars campaign is about supporting the aftermath of Corona’s impact on pubs, restaurants, and bar and stay them afloat.
+Heineken’s #BackTheBars campaign is about supporting the aftermath of Corona’s impact on pubs, restaurants, and bars and stay them afloat.

-Campaign 2.
-Dollar Shave Club Digital Marketing Campaign
+Digital Marketing Campaign Example #2 – Dollar Shave Club Digital Marketing Campaign

-Shaving could be a helluva of a boring chore.
+Shaving could be helluva of a boring chore.

-But when you turn this epitome of boring task into a subscription-based razor retailer company and succeed in soaring to $615 million valuation in less than 5 years, Dollar Shave Club is the example you should read about.
+But when you turn this epitome of a boring task into a subscription-based razor retailer company and succeed in soaring to a $615 million valuation in less than five years, Dollar Shave Club is the example you should read about.

-Dollar shave club digital marketing strategy was simple.
+Dollar shave club’s digital marketing strategy was simple.

-Problem solving approach: Dollar Shave Club, as the men’s grooming, has a simple value proposition.
-They paved way to solving the difficulty and inconvenience of buying razor blades.
+Problem-solving approach: Dollar Shave Club, as the men’s grooming, has a simple value proposition.
+They paved the way to solving the difficulty and inconvenience of buying razor blades.

-How they did?
-They launched a video on YouTube and it became supernova-viral.
-The famous “Our Blades Are F****** Great!” video with their warehouse and humorous lines on the characters in the video.
+How did they do?
+They launched a video on YouTube, and it became supernova-viral.
+The famous “Our Blades Are F****** Great!” video with its warehouse and humorous lines on the characters in the video.

-The video took 1 day to complete, and the CEO had to cough up $4,500.
+The video took one day to complete, and the CEO had to cough up $4,500.

-2,000 interests from people in the very first 2 days
+2,000 interests from people in the very first two days

 5 million views in 3 months